Kolaz19/raylib-tmx-collision/README.md

 - Look at MAKEFILE for dependencies

 ##### Usage
-Just include MapCollision.h, TmxCollisionMapper.h and libraylib.a in your project
+Just include TmxCollisionMapper.h and MapCollision.h  and libraytmxcol.a in your project

 For instructions, look into example folder.
 Start animation with ENTER